teusH/MySense/PyCom/README.md

 ## Shopping list
 * PyCom LoPy-4 controller  PYCLOPY4 (Tinytronics  € 42.-)
-* LoPy Expansie board 2.0 PYCEXPBOARD2.0 (Tinytronics € 19.-) (optional development boad)
+* optional LoPy Expansie board 2.0 PYCEXPBOARD2.0 (Tinytronics € 19.-) (development board)
 * LoPy-Sigfox antenne kit 868 Mhz PYCLOSIAN868KIT (Tinytronics € 10.50)
-* SSD1306 I2C Yellow/Blue 128X64 oled display (AliExpress € 2.23, Tinytronics € 9.50)
+* optional SSD1306 I2C Yellow/Blue 128X64 oled display (AliExpress € 2.23, Tinytronics € 9.50)
-* Plantower PMS7003 laser PM sensor with G7 cable!)
+* optional Plantower PMSx003 laser PM sensor with G7 cable!)
 (AliExpress € 15.17)
+Plantower has a new PMSA003 (black) which has cleaning support and tube inlet (€ 80).
 Alternative is Nova SDS011 (bigger, less PM types, but has air inlet tube connection)
-* GY-NE06MV2 NEO-6M GPS module TTL connection (AliExpress € 5.15)
+* optional GY-NE06MV2 NEO-6M GPS module TTL connection (AliExpress € 5.15)
-* BME280 (AliExpress € 3.50) or better BME680 I2C (has gas sensor, AliExpress € 10.50) meteo sensor
+* optional Sensirion SHT31 (AliExpress € 2), BME280 (AliExpress € 3.50), or better BME680 I2C (has gas sensor, AliExpress € 10.50) meteo sensor (do not use I2C/TTL BME680, I2C bus errors)
 * longer USB adapter cable 2-3 meter (Action € 1.50)
 * USB V220 AC-5V= adapter (Action € 2.10)
 * wiring: per module 4 wires: female/male for 4 modules:
-2 packs DuPont jumpercables 20cm 10 per package (2 X € 1.50 Tinytronics)
+2 packs Dupont jumpercables 20cm 10 per package (2 X € 1.50 Tinytronics)
 Remark: better to create a shield/header with Grove sockets and connectors.
-Board design is available.
+Board design with Grove sockets is available.
 * assortiment thrink tubes (2.5 mm and bigger) (€ 3.45 Ben's Electronics)
 * V220 outdoor cablebox 10X12.5 cm, larger is better eg OBO T100 or T160. (electroshop.nl € 5.39)
+Or use PVC pipes and roof air outlet exhaust.
+Advised is to paint it white and use double pipes for heat isolation.

 Some fixing materials:
 * small piece of plexiglas for cover oled display
 * 2 component glue
 * some fixing tool to stabalize the antenna
-* 4 cm tube for air inlet of PM module
+* 4 cm tube for air inlet of PM module (SDS011 or black PMSA003)
 * piece of wood to be able to attach the outdoor cable box on a wall.
 * some material to fixate the components and allow airflow in the box